 - Chuck: Captain Awesome [Devon] — practically every episode he's in!

-- In Series Five of Doctor Who, the Doctor, under the (mistaken) impression that his roommate is being attacked, races out of the shower to rescue him, barely managing to wrap a towel around his waist beforehand.
+- In Series Five, the Doctor, under the (mistaken) impression that his roommate is being attacked, races out of the shower to rescue him, barely managing to wrap a towel around his waist beforehand.
 Considering that this is the Eleventh Doctor, it is rather impressive that he remembered to grab a towel at all.